 You can find more information on how to setup your first application with the Akamai Enterprise Application Access platform in the EAA Quick Start Guide.

-Follow the instructions here: http://saml-doc.okta.com/SAML_Docs/Simulating-an-IDP-initiated-Flow-with-the-Bookmark-App.html.
+Follow the instructions here: Simulating an IDP-initiated Flow with the Bookmark App.
 Use the Akamai application URL for the Okta Bookmark app URL field.

 Open your application URL.

 Okta sends the following attributes as part of the SAML assertion: FirstName, LastName.
 These attributes are mapped to the corresponding fields in the Okta Base User Profile.

 In addition to the default attributes, Okta supports the following five custom attributes: custom1, custom2, custom3, custom4, custom5.

 Here is an example describing how to add and use additional custom attributes: